aripnokihs/2241-CMPINF0010-Final-Project/README.md

 ## Contributing

 1. Fork the Project
-2. Commit your Changes (git commit -m 'Add some AmazingFeature')
+2. Commit your Changes (git commit -m 'Added some AmazingFeature')
-3. Push to the Branch (git push origin feature/AmazingFeature)
+3. Push to the Main
-4. Open a Pull Request
+4. Send a Pull Request

 ## Group Members